elte-dsd/assignments-AmjadBalawi/assignments3/Readme.txt

+-- Very Fast Decision Tree (VFDT) Algorithm --
-1- the code was written using google colab to make it easier to run 2- the dataset used was attached also
+1- The code was written using google colab to make it easier to run 2- The dataset used was attached also
-3- the ppt contains the presentation slides
+3- The ppt contains the presentation slides